ExpressionEngine/ExpressionEngine/changelogs/patch.rst

    - Added <new feature>
    - Fixed Bug (#<issue number>) where <bug behavior>.

+- Fixed a bug where a PHP error may appear when the CP homepage newsfeed cannot be fetched.

 EOF MARKER: This line helps prevent merge conflicts when things are